 There is no standard measurement for jeans waist size.
 Sizing varies considerably by brand because designers have different visions for the look of their jeans.
 In other words, jeans are not true to size.
 Here we demonstrate how to get the right jeans waist size by measuring.
 See waist sizes for a best selling jean.

 For all the denim brands we evaluated, jeans waist size measurements vary between 1” and 3” over the labeled size.
 For example: a jean with a 34 size label actually could measure anywhere from 35” to 37” at the waist.

-To make sense of this, you’d need to understand the designer’s intentions.
-Levi’s has a longer rise, it needs to sit higher on the waist to prevent sagging in the crotch, and for this Levi’s may target 1 1/4” over the label.
-In contrast, Diesel has a shorter rise, it needs to sit lower on the waist to keep the crotch from riding up, and Diesel may target 2 1/2” over.
+To make sense of this, the customer would need to have knowledge of the designer’s intentions.
+The Levi’s brand may prefer a longer rise for their standard fit, and the jeans need to sit higher on the waist to prevent sagging in the crotch; therefore, Levi’s may target 1” over the labeled size.
+In contrast, Diesel may prefer a shorter rise, and the jeans need to sit lower on the waist to keep the crotch from riding up; thus, Diesel may target 2 1/2” over the labeled size.

 At Todd Shelton, our target is 1 ½” over our labeled size.
 See our Jean Collection.
 Upon ordering a Todd Shelton jean, the customer will be shown exactly and clearly the method to determine his jeans waist size based on the jeans he already owns:

 1. Select the jean with the best fitting waist.